nycnoise/accesshotline.com/README.md

 ## VOLUNTEERS

 Fill out this **[short form](https://tally.so/r/68LMyk)** to volunteer to help out.
-Disabled music lovers, folks with language skills, programmers, designers, print shop hookups, all wellcome!!
+Disabled music lovers, folks with language skills, programmers, designers, print shop hookups all welcome; let us know where you can help out!
 (Goal is to get enough funding to compensate disabled consultants, but it may take a bit...)